sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/Set-AzNetworkInterface.md

 >[!NOTE]
 >The IP configurations must be dynamic before you can change the subnet.
 If you have static IP configurations, change then to dynamic before proceeding.
 >[!NOTE]
->If the network interface has multiple IP configurations, the forth command must be done for all these IP configurations before the final Set-AzNetworkInterface command is executed.
-This can be done as in the forth command but by replacing "0" with the appropriate number.
+>If the network interface has multiple IP configurations, the fourth command must be done for all these IP configurations before the final Set-AzNetworkInterface command is executed.
+This can be done as in the fourth command but by replacing "0" with the appropriate number.
 If a network interface has N IP configurations, then N-1 of these commands must exist.

 ### Example 5: Associate/Dissociate a Network Security Group to a network interface
 ```